ariasdiniz/simple_data_structures/README.md

-# Aria's Data Structures
+#Data Structures

 ## Overview
-Aria's Data Structures is a C library providing efficient implementations of common data structures, accessible via a single header file `datastructures.h`.
-This library is ideal for educational purposes and for use in C projects that require basic data structure implementations.
+Data Structures is a C library providing efficient implementations of common data structures, accessible via a single header file `datastructures.h`.
+This library was created for educational purposes.
+Do not use it in production code.

 ## Features
 - **Hash Table**: Efficient key-value storage.